simple-integrated-marketing/generator-craftplugin/README.md

 If you selected `Controllers`, `ElementTypes`, `FieldTypes`, `Models`, `Purchasables`. `Records`, `Services`, `Tasks`, or `Widgets` components, it will also ask you for a name for each one, respectively.
 If you want multiple components, just separate them with a , in the name input.

-generator-craftplugin will then do the following for you:
+generator-simplecraftplugin will then do the following for you:

 1. Create the `pluginname` directory in the current directory, properly lower-cased and stripped of spaces
 2. Create all of the properly named, documented files & folders for your new Craft CMS plugin